ejgallego/coq-lsp/CONTRIBUTING.md

 #### Nix

 We have a Nix flake that you can use.
-For development, simply run `nix develop` for server development. otherwise for client development we expose separate shells, e.g client-vscode so `nix develop .#client-vscode`.
+For development, in the case of the server, simply run `nix develop`.
+In the case of the client, we expose separate shells, e.g client-vscode, would be `nix develop .#client-vscode` (this can be done on top of the original `nix develop`)

 You can view the list of packages and devShells that are exposed by running `nix flake show`.